space-apes/SDNmiddleBoxAssignment/ALGORITHMNOTES.md

 ***MB-BASED
-*cycles through MBS assigning unassigned pairs to MBs based on lowest cost each iteration
+*cycles through MBS greedily assigning unassigned pairs to MBs based on lowest cost each iteration

 calculate paths and costs for each VMpair/MB combination bool VMassigned = []